insure logo

 What is home renovation insurance?

-Home renovation insurance, also called dwelling under renovation insurance or builder’s risk insurance, is homeowners insurance that covers your home during renovations and remodeling projects.
+Home renovation insurance, also called dwelling under renovation insurance, builder’s risk insurance or home improvement insurance, is homeowners insurance that covers your home during renovations and remodeling projects.

-This goes above your standard homeowners insurance policy.
-Each policy has its own coverage limits, depending on the worth of your home and the policy you chose.
+This provides coverage above your standard homeowners insurance policy.
+Each policy has its own coverage limits, depending on the worth of your home and the policy you choose.

 What does renovation insurance cover?

 Renovation insurance covers your home during and after home improvements take place.
-It’s there if you or someone else is hurt during a renovation in your home or if there’s been damage to your home or surrounding areas during the process.
+It provides financial protection for medical bills if you or someone else is hurt during home renovations or if there’s been damage to your home or surrounding areas.

 How much does home renovation insurance cost?

 The cost of home renovation insurance depends on your situation, including your current policy and the renovation or remodeling project.
-You might not need to pay any extra in some cases, especially if your renovations are minimal.
+You might not always need to pay any extra, especially if your renovations are minimal.

 Do I need home insurance for renovations?

-Before you get started on any renovations or remodeling, reach out to your homeowners’ insurance company.
-Let them know you’re renovating so they can determine what your policy does — and does not — cover.
+Before you get started on any renovations or remodeling, reach out to your homeowners insurance company.
+Let them know you’re renovating so they can determine what your policy does — and doesn’t — cover.

 Does homeowners insurance cover home improvements?